mathmerizing/Basketball_Shot_Analysis/README.md

 <pre> >>> python3 annotate_video.py test_flipped.mp4  --left_to_right </pre>
  <br><br>

- STEP 5: Close the window with the animated frames of the shot around the time when the ball is being released.
- <br><br>

- STEP 6: Adjust the the release point with the slider at the bottom of the window.
+ STEP 5: Adjust the release point with the slider at the bottom of the window.
+Pick a frame of the video with the second slider.
 Close the window. <br><br>

  RESULT: The analyzed picture and the annotated movie have been saved.